 Moroccan Chicken Stew with Chickpeas and Couscous

 This Moroccan-style chicken stew is easy to make and inexpensive but jam-packed with vegetables and flavour.
-The sultanas add a little burst of sweetness that compliments the earthiness of the spices.
+The sultanas add a little burst of sweetness that complements the earthiness of the spices.

 The dish is inspired by an old Margaret Fulton recipe from my first-ever cookbook that my mother gave me when I was fifteen.
 If you’re Australian of my era or older, then your first cookbook may have also been a Margaret Fulton one!